theolujay/theolujay/README.md

 Backend engineer who cares about **reducing manual pain**, shipping APIs that scale, and surfacing insight so systems don’t surprise you.
-I work with Python, containers, observability, and infrastructure — all to make backend engineering less fragile.
+I work with Python, containers, observability, and infrastructure... all to make backend systems solid.

 ---